Protecting the Rights of Clients with Oil & Gas Interests

 Speak with an Experienced Texas Business Lawyer Today

-Our legal team at Hendershot, Cannon & Hisey, P.C. is readily available to discuss your needs regarding farm-out agreements and a range of contractual relationships involving oil and gas transactions and projects – from negotiations of exploration and production agreements to equipment contracts and resolution of disputes through litigation, arbitration, or mediation.
+Our legal team at Hendershot, Cowart & Hisey, P.C. is readily available to discuss your needs regarding farm-out agreements and a range of contractual relationships involving oil and gas transactions and projects – from negotiations of exploration and production agreements to equipment contracts and resolution of disputes through litigation, arbitration, or mediation.

 Learn more about our services and your situation by calling (713) 909-7323 or contacting us online today.